justinfauza/justinfauza/README.md

 Hi 👋 My name is Justin Fauzadani Azka
 ======================================

-<p align="center">Hello!
+<h2><p align="center">Hello!
 I'm Justin Fauzadani Azka, a student at the Faculty of Computing in Universiti Teknologi Malaysia.
 I'm enthusiastic about acquiring new knowledge, particularly in the field of Graphics and Multimedia Software.
-UTM has provided me with opportunities to develop skills in programming languages and software utilities, which I believe will be valuable for my future career as a Graphics and Multimedia Software Master.</p>
+UTM has provided me with opportunities to develop skills in programming languages and software utilities, which I believe will be valuable for my future career as a Graphics and Multimedia Software Master.</p></h2>
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 About me